DON’T MISS

 Erlangen

-This city has been affectionately dubbed the “Franconian Berkeley” for obvious reasons.
-It’s also the home of the famous Erlanger Bergkirchweih, one of the oldest folk fairs in Germany that attracts over a million visitors each year.
+Home to a prestigious university, this city has been affectionately dubbed the “Franconian Berkeley".
+It’s also the home of the famous Erlanger Bergkirchweih, one of the oldest folk fairs in Germany that attracts over 1 million visitors each year.

 Bamberg